kindofclever/bears/README.md

 To prevent the function from running endlessly it needs a breakout clause at the beginning of its body.
 If this clause isn´t met, it will run again and again, because the function calls itself.

 When the statement in the breakout clause is met, the return keyword will end the execution.
+If there is no breakout clause the function will cause a stack overflow at one point.

 In the second example we pass in a parameter with a default value to give the function a place to store its calculations.
 This is a way of memoization.
+### Iteration

+A function is call iterative when there is a loop (or repetition).

+### Big-o notation

 You find solutions to following problems: